-Fraudsters have also infiltrated dating applications (e.g., Tinder, Skout, Coffee Meets Bagel), often posing as a young good-looking Chinese woman (“Fake Girlfriend”) who is looking to meet successful professionals.
-The Fake Girlfriend serves three purposes:
+Fraudsters have also infiltrated dating applications (e.g., Tinder, Skout, Coffee Meets Bagel), often posing as a young good-looking Chinese man or woman (“Fake Romantic Partner”) who is looking to meet successful like-minded professionals.
+The Fake Romantic Partner serves three purposes:

 (a) identifying wealthy and influenceable potential victims;

 (c) misdirect, distract and influence the victim whenever necessary.

 Invariably, the conversation between the Fake Romantic Partner and his (or her) victim will, at some point, revolve around stock trading and investment opportunities.
 He (or she) will often discuss his (or her) own success investing and will offer to introduce the victim to a third party who is often presented as a so-called specialist (e.g., a person purporting to be a broker, an investment teacher, a wealthy relative).